 - a.
-Consideration should be given to reducing preoperative anxiety and catastrophising,^{5,6} as this may have value in improving post-surgical outcomes including pain. - b.
-Preoperative counselling must include working collaboratively with the patient and expectation management regarding opioid use and perioperative pain management.7 A patient information leaflet should be provided. - c.
+Consideration should be given to reducing preoperative anxiety and catastrophising, [16,17] as this may have value in improving post-surgical outcomes including pain. - b.
+Preoperative counselling should include working collaboratively with the patient and expectation management regarding opioid use and perioperative pain management [18].
+A patient information leaflet should be provided.
+In selected cases, it might be desirable to obtain expert psychological support prior to surgery. - c.
 Patients with complex pain needs who may benefit from an extended stay in the post anaesthesia care unit (PACU) should be identified, so that appropriate plans can be formulated. - 3.
 Complex pain cases: (Additional preoperative recommendations for opioid tolerant patients) - a.
-For complex pain patients on high dose opioids, the opinion of a pain specialist7 should be gained prior to surgery. - b.
-A useful way to assess preoperative opioid consumption is through the calculation of the Oral Morphine Equivalent dose (OME)8 which should be documented in the clinical record.
+For complex pain patients on high dose opioids, the opinion of a pain specialist [18] should be gained prior to surgery. - b.
+A useful way to assess preoperative opioid consumption is through the calculation of the Oral Morphine Equivalent dose (OME) [19] which should be documented in the clinical record.

 - c.
 Opioid tolerance (decrease in pharmacological response) and opioid induced hyperalgesia (increase in pain perception) may occur in patients taking opioids.
-Opioid tolerance is likely at 60 mg of OME for ≥7 days.^{9,10} Avoid escalating opioid doses before surgery. - d.
-If the oral route is unavailable immediately after surgery, opioid conversion should be made to parenteral morphine. - e.
+Opioid tolerance is likely at 60 mg of OME for ≥7 days [20,21].
+Avoid escalating opioid doses before surgery. - d.
+If the enteral route is unavailable immediately after surgery, opioid conversion should be made to parenteral morphine. - e.
 Prehabilitation (optimisation before surgery) should include optimal management of preoperative pain and optimisation of opioids and other pain/adjuvant medications.
-In selected cases, weaning of opioids should be considered before surgery.
-11,12 - f.
+In selected cases, weaning of opioids should be considered before surgery [22,23]. - f.
 In patients unsuitable for preoperative opioid de-escalation, opioids taken before surgery should usually be continued throughout the surgical admission. - g.
-An individualised plan should be made for patients on buprenorphine (sublingual or transdermal patches) or methadone and in other specific situations such as pregnancy.13 - h.
+An individualised plan should be made for patients on buprenorphine (sublingual or transdermal patches) or methadone and in other specific situations such as pregnancy [24]. - h.
 Opioid-sparing adjuncts should be considered.